-Although any pot can be used, it’s important to remember that hot pot is meant to be eaten table side in a social setting.
-The height and width of the pot (at least twelve inches across to feed about four to six people) should be suitable for individuals to both place and cook their own ingredients.
+Although any pot can be used, it’s important to remember that hot pot is meant to be eaten tableside in a social setting.
+The height and width of the pot (at least twelve inches across to feed about four to six people) should be suitable for individuals to reach and cook their ingredients.
 You can purchase pots specially designed for hot pot — these pots will feature a divider in the middle to allow two separate broths (a common combination is a spicy and non-spicy broth).

-Another useful tool are small strainer ladles.
-Some ingredients take longer to cook while others can fall apart easily during simmering.
-The use of a strainer allows the diner to both properly cook and find the ingredients when done.
+Another useful tool is a small strainer ladle.
+Some ingredients take longer to cook, while others can fall apart easily during simmering.
+Using a strainer allows the diner to cook properly and find the ingredients when done.

-For a simple broth, boil plain water with a combination of raw garlic, scallions, and ginger.
+For a simple broth, boil plain water with raw garlic, scallions, and ginger.
 Japanese kombu kelp is also great, lending a subtle umami flavor to the soup.

 The most widely used meats for Chinese hot pot are beef, lamb, and pork.
 Any local Chinese market will have thinly sliced meat available in the meat aisle.
 If you want to slice your own, freeze the meat (ideally half-frozen) before slicing.
 This technique enables thinner slicing.

 Animal offal cuts like liver or kidneys are also popular options in Chinese hot pots.
-These can be purchased by more adventurous eaters at any Asian market.
+More adventurous eaters can purchase these in any Asian market.
 Be sure to slice them thin to ensure the best texture.

-Any shellfish, ranging from shrimp or crab to clams will be excellent for hot pot.
-Chinese hot pot is all about the combination of flavors so it’s perfectly fine to mix seemingly separate ingredients like shrimp and lamb.
-If you’re looking for a more classic flavor combination, use pork with shellfish.
+Any shellfish, ranging from shrimp or crab to clams, will be excellent for hot pot.
+Chinese hot pot is all about the combination of flavors, so it’s perfectly fine to mix seemingly separate ingredients like shrimp and lamb.
+Use pork with shellfish if you’re looking for a more classic flavor combination.

 A distinct element of Chinese hot pot is fish and shellfish balls.
 These are made from pounded fish or shellfish molded into balls with a distinct bouncy texture.
 Some variations are even filled with corn or pork.
 These seafood balls are available ready-made at any Chinese grocery.